pkgw/worklog-tools/README.md

 * Simple text files logging academic output
 * LaTeX/HTML templates used to generate output documents
-* Scripts that fill the latter using data gathered from the former.
+* Software to fill the latter using data gathered from the former

-The script code is found in the same directory as this file, with `wltool` being the main driver.
+The software is in the same directory as this file — the [wltool] script drives everything from the command line .
 The `example` subdirectory contains sample copies of templates (in `*.tmpl.*`) and log files (in `2012.txt`, `2013.txt`).

 To get started, try going into the `example` directory and typing `make`.
 This will create the outputs: a CV and publication list in PDF and HTML formats.